RazerMoon/strips/README.md

 - [ ] Finish working version.
 - [ ] Strips.
+- [ ] Flight Plan creation and deletion.
 - [x] Login and Registration system using Discord OAuth2, cURL and MySQL.
 - [x] In-depth analysis of Kermout's Strips System
 - [x] Basic layout with Bootstrap and jQuery integration.